 Key responsibilities of the Climate Campaign Director:

 Represent Environment America and advance our strategy on climate at the federal and state level.
+This position requires exercising discretion and independent judgment in making decisions in matters of significance.
 This may include but is not limited to:

 Coalition building: Serve as the Environment America voice in key climate coalitions, and drive efforts to build and expand our partners.
 This may include work with the Climate Action Campaign and Clean Vehicles Coalition, among others.
 Collaborate with Environment America’s state organizations on state-specific coalition strategy and development.